 1. Affordability: A smaller house usually means a smaller mortgage and lower down-payment requirements.
-It is easier for a first time buyer who has not won the lottery to qualify for if you are earning an average income.
+This is easier for you to qualify for if you are earning an average income.

-3. Easier to resell: There is a stronger demand for sales of homes in the $150k to $250k range which is where most starter homes fall.
-This means that it may be easier to get this houses sold and off the market should there be a need to sell them quickly.
+3. Easier to resell: There is a stronger demand for sales of homes in the $250k to $350k range which is where most starter homes fall.
+This means that it may be easier to get these houses sold and off the market should there be a need to sell them quickly.

 4. Uncertainty: When people are uncertain as to how long they will live in a certain area due to maybe their job status or if they work in an industry that is unstable, they may want to hedge their bets by buying a smaller starter home.